sodadata/docs/soda/quick-start-secrets.md

 This exercise points to a GitHub repository from which you can set up a locally-run, example Kubernetes cluster to illustrate what an integration between a Soda Agent and an external secrets manager looks like.

 When you complete the exercise, you will have examples of the things you need for a Soda Agent to access an external secrets manager:
-* **External Secrets Operator (ESO)** which is a Kubernetes operator that facilitates a connection between the Soda Agent and your secrets manager; see [external-secrets.io](https://external-secrets.io/latest/)
+* **External Secrets Operator (ESO)** which is a Kubernetes operator that facilitates a connection between the Soda Agent and your secrets manager; see <a href="https://external-secrets.io/latest/" target="_blank">external-secrets.io</a>.
 * a **ClusterSecretStore** resource which provides a central gateway with instructions on how to access your secret backend
 * an **ExternalSecret** resource which instructs the cluster on which values to fetch, and references the ClusterSecretStore

-Follow the instructions below to use the Terraform files in this repository to:
+Follow the instructions below to use the Terraform files in the repository to:
 * set up and configure a local Kubernetes cluster
 * deploy External Secrets Operator
 * configure both a ClusterSecretStore and ExternalSecrets to access username and password examples in a Hashicorp Vault